Stem (NYSE:STEM) Price Target Cut to $20.00 by Analysts at Cowen

-Stem (NYSE:STEM – Get Rating) had its price objective trimmed by Cowen from $22.00 to $20.00 in a research report released on Thursday, Stock Target Advisor reports.
-The brokerage currently has an outperform rating on the stock.
+Stem (NYSE:STEM – Get Rating) had its target price reduced by Cowen from $22.00 to $20.00 in a research report sent to investors on Thursday morning, The Fly reports.

-A number of other research analysts have also recently weighed in on the stock.
-Northland Securities initiated coverage on shares of Stem in a research note on Wednesday, September 7th.
-They issued an outperform rating and a $24.00 target price on the stock.
-Cowen dropped their target price on shares of Stem from $22.00 to $20.00 in a research note on Thursday.
-Guggenheim set a $17.00 target price on shares of Stem in a research note on Thursday.
-Finally, Morgan Stanley boosted their target price on shares of Stem from $20.00 to $21.00 and gave the company an equal weight rating in a research note on Thursday.
-One equities research analyst has rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, the stock presently has an average rating of Moderate Buy and a consensus target price of $21.56.
+Other research analysts also recently issued research reports about the stock.
+Cowen assumed coverage on shares of Stem in a report on Thursday, September 22nd.
+They set an outperform rating and a $22.00 price objective on the stock.
+Northland Securities assumed coverage on shares of Stem in a report on Wednesday, September 7th.
+They set an outperform rating and a $24.00 price objective on the stock.
+Finally, Morgan Stanley boosted their price objective on shares of Stem from $13.00 to $20.00 and gave the stock an equal weight rating in a report on Thursday, August 18th.
+One investment analyst has rated the stock with a hold rating and six have assigned a buy rating to the stock.
+Based on data from MarketBeat.com, Stem has an average rating of Moderate Buy and an average target price of $21.56.

 Insider Activity at Stem

-Several institutional investors and hedge funds have recently bought and sold shares of the company.
-Principal Financial Group Inc. lifted its stake in Stem by 3.4% in the 2nd quarter.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in STEM.
+Principal Financial Group Inc. lifted its position in shares of Stem by 3.4% during the second quarter.
 Principal Financial Group Inc. now owns 21,593 shares of the company’s stock worth $155,000 after purchasing an additional 719 shares in the last quarter.
 Blair William & Co.
-IL raised its position in shares of Stem by 7.1% during the 4th quarter.
+IL lifted its position in shares of Stem by 7.1% during the fourth quarter.
 Blair William & Co.
-IL now owns 17,043 shares of the company’s stock valued at $323,000 after buying an additional 1,133 shares in the last quarter.
-International Assets Investment Management LLC lifted its holdings in shares of Stem by 3.3% during the 2nd quarter.
-International Assets Investment Management LLC now owns 37,775 shares of the company’s stock worth $270,000 after acquiring an additional 1,200 shares during the last quarter.
-Advisors Asset Management Inc. grew its position in Stem by 4.3% in the second quarter.
-Advisors Asset Management Inc. now owns 32,261 shares of the company’s stock worth $231,000 after acquiring an additional 1,331 shares in the last quarter.
-Finally, Waratah Capital Advisors Ltd. increased its stake in Stem by 2.7% in the fourth quarter.
-Waratah Capital Advisors Ltd. now owns 56,802 shares of the company’s stock valued at $1,078,000 after acquiring an additional 1,493 shares during the last quarter.
-52.42% of the stock is currently owned by hedge funds and other institutional investors.
+IL now owns 17,043 shares of the company’s stock worth $323,000 after purchasing an additional 1,133 shares in the last quarter.
+International Assets Investment Management LLC lifted its position in shares of Stem by 3.3% during the second quarter.
+International Assets Investment Management LLC now owns 37,775 shares of the company’s stock worth $270,000 after purchasing an additional 1,200 shares in the last quarter.
+Advisors Asset Management Inc. lifted its position in shares of Stem by 4.3% during the second quarter.
+Advisors Asset Management Inc. now owns 32,261 shares of the company’s stock worth $231,000 after purchasing an additional 1,331 shares in the last quarter.
+Finally, Waratah Capital Advisors Ltd. lifted its position in shares of Stem by 2.7% during the fourth quarter.
+Waratah Capital Advisors Ltd. now owns 56,802 shares of the company’s stock worth $1,078,000 after purchasing an additional 1,493 shares in the last quarter.
+52.42% of the stock is currently owned by institutional investors and hedge funds.

 Stem, Inc operates as a digitally connected and intelligent energy storage network provider in the United States and internationally.
 It offers energy storage systems sourced from original equipment manufacturers (OEMs).
 The company also provides Athena, an artificial intelligence platform, which offers battery hardware and software-enabled services to operate the energy storage systems.